-- o COPS protocol [RFC2748] for controlling access to networks, - o Next steps in Signalling (NSIS) work (architecture: [RFC4080] protocol: [RFC5973]), and - o the Port Control Protocol (PCP) to enables IPv4 to IPv6 flexible address and port mapping for NATs and Firewalls,
+- o COPS protocol [RFC2748] for controlling access to networks, - o Next Steps in Signalling (NSIS) work (architecture: [RFC4080] protocol: [RFC5973]) - for supporting signaling about a data flow along its path, and - o Port Control Protocol (PCP) allows the IPv4/IPv6 host to control how IPv6/IPv4 packets are translated and forwarded by NATS and firewalls.

-Today NETMOD and I2RS Working groups are specifying additional filters in Yang modules to be used as part of the NETCONF or I2RS enhancement of NETCONF/RESTCONF.
+Today NETMOD and I2RS Working groups are specifying additional filters in YANG modules to be used as part of the NETCONF or I2RS enhancement of NETCONF/RESTCONF.

-The routing filtering is outside the scope of the flow filtering, but flow filtering may be impacted by route filtering.
-An initial model for the routing policy is in [I-D.shaikh-rtgwg-policy-model]
+Route filtering is outside the scope of the flow filtering, but the flow filtering may be impacted by route filtering.
+An initial model for routing policy is in [I-D.ietf-rtgwg-policy-model]

-This section provides an overview of the flow filtering as an introduction to the I2NSF GAP analysis.
-Additional detail on NETCONF, NETMOD, I2RS, PCP, and NSIS is available in the Detailed I2NSF analysis.
+This section provides an overview of the flow filtering as an introduction to the I2NSF Gap analysis.
+Additional detail on NETCONF, NETMOD, I2RS, PCP, and NSIS is available in Section 7.